jafingerhut/jafingerhut.github.com/clojure/setup.md

 + Cognitect's [REBL](https://github.com/cognitect-labs/REBL-distro)
   (free for non-commercial use, costs money to use commercially)

-I do not use Windows much, so do not have any instructions for that here.
-If you have similarly detailed steps that work, I can consider adding them, or a link to them, here.
+If you have similarly detailed steps that work for Windows, I would consider adding them here, or a link to them.

 # Install a Java Development Kit (JDK) on Ubuntu Linux or macOS

 I suggest that you create a new directory to contain all JDK versions installed on your system.
-The commands below will install them in a directory named `jdks` in your home directory.
+The commands below will install one in a directory named `jdks` in your home directory.
 Choose another if you prefer.